 Address: 13000 SD-244, Keystone, SD 57751, United States

 Mount Rushmore National Memorial is one of South Dakota’s popular and most visited tourist attractions.
 It is a destination where American history is alive in Mount Rushmore’s stone.
 The memorial is approximately 30 miles away from Rapid City.

 The four faces of America’s prominent presidents tower over the height of 5,725 feet above sea level.
 The faces sculptured by Borglum on the mountain walls were the most prominent president in the United States.
 These presidents representing the 150 years of outstanding American history were George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt.

-Aside from the big sculpture of 4 Faces of America, there are various amenities to visit on the site, including the Presidential Trail, Mount Rushmore Audio Tour, Sculptor’s Studio, Lincoln Borglum Visitor Center & Museum, Youth Exploration Area, and more.
+Aside from the big sculpture of 4 Faces of America, there are various amenities to visit on the site, including the Presidential Trail, Mount Rushmore Audio Guided Tours, Sculptor’s Studio, Lincoln Borglum Visitor Center & Museum, Youth Exploration Area, and more.